dermesser/libsocket/DOCUMENTATION.md

 libunixsocket is very linux-specific; you can't see multi-platform adaptations etc., and it probably won't run on other platforms.

+# Usage in your application
+Recommended is static linking.
+That means, copy a checkout of the library files (c/, headers/) to the source tree of your application.
+Then, simply compile the files together with the other files (as they would be normal part of your application).
+The 2-clause BSD license allows this, also for proprietary applications.

 # API calls
 ## libinetsocket
 ### `create_inet_stream_socket()`